DanDobrick/dotfiles/README.md

 ```

 ## Local Changes
-To allow each machine to tweak the individual configuration, the install script creates files in the `/local` folder which will be symlinked to `~` and sourced/copied/etc appropriately depending on the config file.
-The folder has been `.gitignored` so any changes to the file will _not_ be commited to the repo; edit as you see fit.
+To allow each machine to tweak its configuration, the install script creates files in the `/local` folder which will be symlinked to your home dir (`~`) and sourced/copied/etc appropriately depending on the config file.
+The folder has been `.gitignore`'d so any changes to the file will _not_ be commited to the repo; edit as you see fit.

-Current list of local files:
+List of local files supported:
 - `local/gitconfig`
 - `local/aliases`

 ## TODO
-- color prompt
-- Fix update function for ubuntu, possibly offload to script.
+- All caught up!